raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3, +1/additional Intensity, +1 EXP | **Range:** 100 ft. |
 | **Area:** 1 Target | **Resist:** NA (Força de Vontade) |

 This spell may be cast on the corpse of a creature dead less than 24 hours per level of Intensity.
-If the subject's Alignment was anything other than evil, they can resist the spell with an Opposed Força de Vontade roll and, if successful, negate the effects of the spell.
+If the subject's Alinhamento was anything other than evil, they can resist the spell with an Opposed Força de Vontade roll and, if successful, negate the effects of the spell.
 This is because the soul or spirit of the deceased is rarely willing to return to the living once it has reached its eternal reward.
 The Games Master can decide to waive the roll if the recipient has unfinished business, cannot be separated from their true love, or has some other heroic reason to live.

 In the case of evil souls, who would gladly return to the material plane instead of suffering eternal damnation, it is not the deceased's Força de Vontade that is resisting, but that of the demon, devil, and so on, placed in charge of their punishment, their tormentor.
 In this case, the caster must overcome the tormentor's Força de Vontade.
 If this is unknown, assume it is at least 20 points higher than that of the deceased to represent that the stronger the soul's will, the more powerful the being placed in charge of their damnation.
 If the caster succeeds, they have successfully returned the spirit to the body, while a failed roll results in the victim being either unwilling or unable to return.